CUCyber/presentations/networking/firewall.md

 ### Basics

-* source: where is the traffic came from
+* source: where the traffic came from
 * destination: where the traffic came from
 * service: the service that the traffic is for
 * interface: interface the traffic is expected from